JediLuke/flamelex/README.md

 Some of my main goals are:

-* Completely programmable - Franklin easily lets programmers customize their setup.
 * Easy for beginners.
-Comes with tutorial, full help, and good UX
+Comes with tutorial, full help, and good UX (always give the user feedback!)
-* Feedback!
-Show what mode we're in etc. Advanced users can disable this stuff.
-* User-friendly - vi & emacs are famous for their difficult learning curve
-* Self-documenting - like emacs does, but actually usable
+* Self-documenting
 * Contains a personal memex, modelled on tiddlywiki
+* REPL driven for absolute programmability

 With some notable features: